 Cybercriminals sell credit card data to make money.

 The simplest and most common way that hackers earn cash is to steal your credit card data.
-Credit cards are used all over the internet for purchases, memberships, sending money, etc. Credit numbers are stolen by compromising databases the contained saved credit card information or by intercepting the data while the transaction is in progress.
+Credit cards are used all over the internet for purchases, memberships, sending money, etc. Credit numbers are stolen by compromising databases that contained saved credit card information or intercepting the data while the transaction is in progress.

 Cybercriminals sell personal data on the dark web to make money.